sigoden/argc/README.md

 val: v1 v2
 ```

-Additionally, you can run `./example.sh --help` to see Argc automatically generate help information for your CLI:
+Just run `./example.sh --help` to see the automatically generated help information for your CLI:

 ```
 USAGE: example [OPTIONS] [VAL]...